OpenCSGs/csghub-installer/helm-chart/README.md

 - Helm 3.8.0+
 - PV Dynamic Provisioning

-## Basic environment preparation
+## Basic Environment Preparation

-### Deployment Kubernetes
+### Deploy Kubernetes

 > **Only for users who do not have a k8s basic environment.
-If you already have a K8S shipping environment, please continue configuration from the next chapter. **
+If you already have a k8s shipping environment, please continue configuration from the next chapter.**

 > **Tips:**
 >